aufau/SaberMod/README.rst

 with *no-gimmicks* approach.
 Our first goal is reimplementing and improving on the features of popular *league mod* by XycaleTh.

-This code is based on `JK2 SDK GPL`_ - an updated JK2 1.04 SDK.
+Source code is hosted on GitHub_ and based on `JK2 SDK GPL`_ - an updated JK2 1.04 SDK.

 Changes
 =======